GamerdingerA/agamerdinger/content/teaching/virksomhedsstrategi/04-centrality/index.en.markdown

   - Teaching
 tags:
 description: 'Session on centrality measures'
-summary: 'The focus of this session is on node centrality measures, or how you can find important nodes in a network.
+summary: 'The focus of this session is on node centrality measures.
 We will cover several metrics including degree centrality, betweenness centrality, closeness and eigenvector centrality.'
 ---

 ## Session 4 - Analysis of node centrality measures